 Throw a few ice cubes and a handful of kosher salt or another coarse salt down the drain and run the disposal for 10 to 15 seconds.
 The ice and salt will scrape any bits of food off of the blades and sides of the disposal.
 Follow this up by placing a couple of citrus peels in the disposal and grinding them up for a deodorizer.
 Make sure to run the water while you grind the citrus peels so you don't end up with more stuck-on food debris in your garbage disposal.

 Once your drain is clean, if the smell persists, you probably have a plumbing issue.

-The P-trap is the curvy part of the pipe under the sink that resembles a "p" or a "u".
-It blocks sewer gases trying to travel inside your house from the exterior systems.
-It works by holding water at the bottom of the curve to block the gases from going the wrong way.
-If the P-trap is blocked, or dry, it would cause a sewage smell to emanate from the sink.
-If the sink is in regular use, you can eliminate evaporation as a cause of the smell, so it is either blocked, or there is a leak preventing the water from getting to the bottom of the trap.
+The P-trap is the curvy part of the pipe under the sink that resembles a "p" or a "u."
+It isolates the drain line from the fixture, which blocks irritating smells.
+The trap under an individual fixture works by holding water at the bottom of the curve to block the smell.
+If the P-trap is dry, it would cause a sewage smell to emanate from the sink.
+If the sink is in regular use, you can eliminate evaporation as a cause of the smell.

 There is a small cap at the lowest point of the curve that allows you to check for blockages and clear them up if found.
 Clear the blockage and run the water for a few seconds to fill the trap back to optimal levels.

 The connections on either side of the P-trap are easy to remove.
 Unscrew the connections and remove the P-trap.
 Remember that it may be full of water!
 Inspect the pipe for a leak, and give it a good clean while you have it out.
 If you find a leak, take careful measurements, write them down, and make sure to get the exact same size replacement trap.
 If you haven't found a leak using this method, replace the P-trap, and move on to the next potential cause.